 2. Implement Containment Measures

-3. Inspect & Seal Leaks in Perimeters, Support Columns, and Cable Openings
+3. Inspect and Seal Leaks in Perimeters, Support Columns, and Cable Openings

 4. Synchronize Humidity Control Points